How much does it really cost to translate my website?

-Website translation methods and the costs to expect
+Website Translation Methods and the Costs to Expect

 If you’re looking to translate your website, the first step in understanding the cost implications is to look at the translation process.

-When you translate a website you need to consider two sides of the story.
+When you translate a website, you need to consider two sides of the story.

 1. Translating the content

-2. Display the translated content
+2. Displaying the translated content

 There are four options to choose from: